John Stuart (Presbyterian minister): Works

 Stuart was a Gaelic scholar.
 His father had already translated the New Testament into Gaelic, and at the time of his death had begun a translation of the Old Testament.
-This work was continued by his son, and the complete translation was published at Edinburgh in 1767, under the auspices of the Society for Propagating Christian Knowledge; another edition was published in London in 1807.
+This work was continued by his son, and the complete translation was published at Edinburgh in 1767, under the auspices of the Society in Scotland for Propagating Christian Knowledge; another edition was published in London in 1807.
 John Stuart also assisted the publication of the Gaelic poems of Duncan Ban MacIntyre.
 For his services as translator he received from the Lords of the Treasury £1,000 in 1820, and the thanks of the General Assembly of the Church of Scotland were conveyed to him from the chair, Very Rev Thomas MacKnight, on 28 May 1819.

 Stuart studied natural history and botany, attending John Hope's classes in Linnaean Botany at the University of Edinburgh in 1766.
 In 1772, he accompanied Thomas Pennant on his Tour in Scotland and Voyage to the Hebrides, providing the author with information on natural history, the Gaelic language and Highland customs.
 He also assisted Rev. John Lightfoot with the preparation of his Flora Scotica (1777).

 He was the author of "The Account of the Parish of Luss" in vol. xvii. of Sir John Sinclair's Statistical Account of Scotland.